 You will participate in networking & energiser activities throughout the day and receive valuable resources to take away with you.

-Please note: This program will be updated as details become available.
+Please note: This program is being updated as new details become available.

 What are my transport and parking options for getting to the venue?

 Tram stop 7 (Elizabeth Street / Queen Victoria Market) is a 1 minute walk from ibis Melbourne Hotel & Apartments and can be accessed via tram route 19 (North Coburg to Flinders Street Station), route 57 (West Maribyrnong to Flinders Street Station), or route 59 (Airport West to Flinders Street Stration).

 ibis Melbourne Hotel & Apartments is a 600m walk (or tram ride) from Melbourne Central Station along Elizabeth Street.